 - Increasing the page limit for the biographical sketch from two to three pages;

-- Updates to the current and pending support section of NSF proposals to require that information on objectives and overlap with other projects is provided to help NSF and reviewers assess overlap/duplication;
+- Updates to the current and pending support section to require that information on objectives and overlap with other projects is provided to help NSF and reviewers assess overlap/duplication;

 - Adding planning proposals and Career-Life Balance supplemental funding requests as new proposal types;